BroCodeAT/watten.py/Commands.md

 **Attributes:**
 - to: str → Name of the Client to send the Command to
-- played: list[int] → The cards that have been played already
+- played: list[CardBase] → The cards that have been played already
+- last_played: str → The Player who played the last card

 ### TURN_WINNER
     Send the name of the winner of the current turn